Lucas3oo/cookbook/README.md

 # cookbook
-Bunch of code snippets for different tricks
+Bunch of code snippets for different tricks for Java